 First, the brain achieves a degree of efficiency by filtering out a large portion of stimuli from ever hitting conscious awareness.
 This is called latent inhibition.

-Your senses process way, way more input than you ever become consciously aware of, and what sensory data does pass through is often skewed for a variety of reasons.
+Your senses process way, way more input than you ever become consciously aware of (an estimated 11,000,000 bits of sensory data with just 50 bits of that hitting conscious awareness), and what little sensory data does pass through is often skewed for a variety of reasons.

 Your brain consists of two main “systems”, to use the terminology from the amazing book Thinking, Fast and Slow.
 System 1, the lizard brain, is highly efficient and handles the majority of routine tasks.
 System 2, what we think of as “conscious” us, is not energy efficient, and is called on primarily to handle new and potentially important information.